 Boston may have been the birthplace of the American Revolution, but its history, architecture, and green spaces are still quite reminiscent of its British colonial past.

-For those wanting a taste of the UK, Boston has many popular and fun Irish and English pubs.
+Boston has many popular and fun Irish and English pubs for those wanting a taste of the UK.
 The Black Rose is a favorite for nightly live music and Guinness flowing on tap.

 Budget-minded travelers will love Boston’s free attractions, many of which are tied to British-American relations.
 You absolutely cannot miss the Boston Freedom Trail, a walking path that includes the site of the Boston Massacre and the Battle of Bunker Hill.
 As well as Faneuil Hall Marketplace (pictured above), Paul Revere’s House, and the North End, Boston’s oldest neighborhood and the best place outside of Italy for Italian food.